PHMD 8000 Physical Medicine and Rehabilitation

 Students will be assigned to one of the following:

-- UCH: University of Colorado Hospital with inpatient unit with variety of conditions including CVA, transplant, joint replacement as well as outpatient exposure to general rehabilitation clinic, spine center, and spinal injection clinic.
-(Sullivan et al)
+- UCH: University of Colorado Hospital with inpatient unit with variety of conditions including CVA, transplant, joint replacement as well as outpatient exposure to general rehabilitation clinic, spine center, spinal injection clinic and spine outpatient (Advanced MSK and Spine care/EMG.

 For external students, please visit the Office of Student Affairs for information on applying for externships.